osixia/container-baseimage/README.md

 At the container first start it will search in /container/service or /container/run/service (if --copy-service option is used) all image's services.

-In a service directory (e.g /container/service/my-service):
+In a service directory for example /container/service/my-service:
   - If a startup.sh file is found, the file is linked to /container/run/startup/my-service
   - If a process.sh file is found, the file is linked to /container/run/process/my-service/run